rbms-bsc/DCRMR/_pages/Ppdm/Manufacture-statement.md

 <a name="4.22.2.1">4.22.2.1</a> A statement that identifies a place of manufacture, a manufacturer, and a date of manufacture of a published manifestation.

-## 4.22.3 Fictitious or incorrect information
+## 4.22.3 General rule

-<a name="4.22.3.1">4.22.3.1</a> If all information relating to the manufacture statement appearing in the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.3.4](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.3.4)).
-If the actual details are known, or can be reasonably surmised, supply them at the end of the transcription in square brackets.
-Include the source of this information in a note on manufacture statement.
+<a name="4.22.3.1">4.22.3.1</a> Transcribe the manufacture statement in the form and order in which it is presented in the source, unless instructed otherwise by specific rules.

 ## 4.22.4 Information covered by labels, etc.